 You have control over the set of metrics stored in the data-collector buffer and the number of samples.
 You could buffer all metrics; however, this action might consume more memory than is feasible.
 A single metric measurement requires 8 bytes of memory.
 For example, if the sampling frequency is one sample per second, then to buffer 200 metrics for 3,600 samples requires approximately 5.5 megabytes of memory.
 If this process represents too much memory, you must reduce the depth of the data-collector buffer, the sampling frequency, or the number of buffered metrics.

 To configure the buffer depth or the sampling frequency, you can use the Configuration dialog box.
-For more information on the Configuration dialog box, see "The Graph-Tool Configure Menu and the Configuration Dialog Box" on page 14-8.
+For more information about the Configuration dialog box, see "The graph-tool Configure menu and the Configuration dialog box" on page 14-8.